 The augment function is also conceptually simpler this way: it searches a graph whose nodes are defects and whose edges are repairs, without revisiting any node.
-Of course, the search will be different, and the question of whether it is better or worse must be decided empirically.
+Of course, the search is different this way, and the question of whether it is better or worse must be decided empirically.
 The author has successfully removed all visiting code from his nurse rostering augment functions: running times are often larger, but cost is nearly always lower, often significantly lower.

 Function RepairsOf builds a set of alternative repairs r of e, and Apply(r) stands for the code that applies repair r.
 In practice, repairs just need to be iterated over and applied; an explicit set of them is not needed.
+Nor is there any need for the augment function to follow any particular structure; anything that generates a sequence of pairs of calls to KheEjectorRepairBegin and KheEjectorRepairEnd is acceptable.